Introduction

 - Origin: French Alps.

-- Flavor: Complex and aromatic, with notes of hazelnut and butter.
+- Flavor: Complex and aromatic, with buttery and hazelnut-like notes that intensify as it ages.

-- Texture: Smooth and slightly softer than Gruyère, making it a great choice for melting or slicing.
+- Texture: Smooth and slightly softer than Gruyère, yet still firm enough for slicing and grating.

 4. Jarlsberg Cheese